google/gapid/gapir/README.md

 ### `STORE_V(volatile-address)` [-1 (any type)]
 `<code:6> <volatile-address:26>`

-Pops the top value from the the stack and saves it to the given volatile memory address.
+Pops the top value from the the stack and saves it to `volatile-address`.
 All pointer values, regardless of the pointer type on the stack, will be stored as an absolute pointer address.